jonnor/machinehearing/europython2019/README.md

 > If you are training CNN from scratch on audio data, start with a simple model.

 I mean there's no usually no reason to start with say VGG16 with 16 layers and millions of parameters, or even MobileNet or something like that.
-You can usually go quite far with with this kind of simple architecture, a couple of convolutional layers
+You can usually go quite far with with this kind of simple architecture - a couple of convolutional layers.

 So in case for example this could look something like this.
 Where we have our individual kind of blocks.
 Convolution, Maxpooling, ReLu non-linearity.
 Same for the second one and our full classification at the end the full connected layers.

 So this is our classifier.
-Will pass the spectrogram analysis window through this, and it will give us a prediction for which class it was among the classes in Urbansound.
+We will pass the spectrogram analysis window through this, and it will give us a prediction for which class it was among the classes in Urbansound.

 ## Aggregating analysis windows